Choose another writer in this calendar:

 Wallace worked in the 1900s and 1910s in several journals, among them Daily Mail (1903-1907), Standard (1910), The Week-End Racing Supplment (1910-12), Evening News (1910-1912), The Story Journal (1913), Town Topics (1913-16).
 He was later a racing columnist for The Star (1927-32) and Daily Mail (1930-32).
 During World War I Wallace was a special interrogator for the War Office.
 In 1921 he married his secretary and second wife, Violet King, who was twenty-three years younger than himself, and with whom he had one daughter.

 The Green Archer (1923) is one of the most famous novels of Wallace.
 It is a story about a man who is found murdered after a quarrel with the owner of a ghost-haunted castle.
 It was filmed at least three times.
 The critic and awarded mystery writer H.R.F.
-Keating included The Mind of Mr. J.G.
-Reeder (1925) among the 100 best crime and mystery books ever published (Crime & Mystery: the 100 Best Books, 1987).
+Keating listed The Mind of Mr. J.G.
+Reeder (1925) among his Crime & Mystery: The 100 Best Books (1996): "There is the economy of the writing.
+We get a good picture, both physically and mentally, of out her in some three lines.
+There is an easy vividness in that 'slither of side-whisker'. . . .
+And there is a nice touch of humous in that reference to out hero's ears.
+Wallace has been compared, perhaps a trifle ambitiously, to his friend P.G.
+Wodehouse."
+(Ibid,, pp. 31-32).
 Mr Reeder works for the office of the Public Prosecutor, he is "something over fifty, a long-faced gentleman with sandy-grey hair and a slither of side whiskers that mercifully distracted attention from his large outstanding ears."
 Supernatural themes do not appear very often in Wallace's works.
 Spiritualism and ghosts are dealt in such short stories as 'Death Watch', filmed in 1933 with Warner Oland, 'The Ghost of John Holling', filmed in 1934, and 'The Ghost of Down Hill', later adapted in the sixties for the Edgar Wallace Mystery Theatre series.

 "I'm perfectly certain it wasn't a ghost," she said.